hrmuwanika/Postgresql-Replication/README.md

     ```
     sed  -i "s/#listen_addresses = 'localhost'/listen_addresses = '*'/"  /etc/postgresql/*/main/postgresql.conf

     ```

   The ALTER SYSTEM SET SQL command is a powerful feature to change a server’s configuration parameters, directly with a SQL query.
-The configurations are saved in the postgresql.auto.conf file located at the root of data folder (e.g /var/lib/postgresql/12/main) and read addition to those stored in postgresql.conf.
+The configurations are saved in the postgresql.auto.conf file located at the root of data folder (e.g /var/lib/postgresql/13/main) and read addition to those stored in postgresql.conf.
 But configurations in the former take precedence over those in the later and other related files.

   * 1.2.
 Then create a replication role that will be used for connections from the standby server to the master server, using the createuser program.
 In the following command, the -P flag prompts for a password for the new role and -e echoes the commands that createuser generates and sends to the database server.

     ```
     sudo -i -u postgres
-    psql
+    $ psql
-    CREATE USER replicator WITH REPLICATION ENCRYPTED PASSWORD 'admin@123';
+    postgres=# CREATE ROLE replicator LOGIN REPLICATION ENCRYPTED PASSWORD 'admin@123';
+    postgres=# SELECT * FROM pg_create_physical_replication_slot('replicator');
-    \q
+    postgres=# \q
     exit
     ```